NetComposer/nksip/doc/guide/tutorial.md

 {ok, confirmed}
 ```

 You can _print_ all dialogs in the console.
 We see dialogs at client1, client2 and at the server.
-The three dialogs are the same actually, but in different SipApps (do not use this command in production with many thousands of dialogs):
+The three dialogs are the same actually, but in different Services (do not use this command in production with many thousands of dialogs):
 ```erlang
 20> nksip_dialog:get_all_data().
 [...]
 ```

-Ok, let's stop the call, the dialogs and the SipApps:
+Ok, let's stop the call, the dialogs and the Services:
 ```erlang
 21> nksip_uac:bye(DlgId, []).
 {ok,200,[]}